bhisaac/5eFP/5eFP-SRD.md

 ### Weapon Properties
 Many weapons have special properties related to their use, as shown in the Weapons table.

-**_Ammunition._** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
+**_Ammunition._** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon in your equipment.
 Ammunition is a special multi-use item.
-Each time you attack with the weapon, roll 1 action die.
-If you roll only 1 action, your ammunition depletes, as indicated by turning the ammunition card sideways.
+Each time you attack with the weapon that uses ammunition and roll a 1, your ammunition depletes, as indicated by turning the ammunition card sideways.
 If your ammunition is already depleted, you have only one piece of ammunition left, represented by turning the card upside down.
-After using the last piece of ammunition, discard the ammunition card to the equipment deck discard pile.
+After using the last piece of ammunition, discard the ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-­handed weapon).

-You may purchase more ammunition during a downtime or preparation round before deploying onto the world map by spending up to 3⛁.
-For each ⛁ spent, you roll one more action die when determining whether or not your ammunition depletes.
-Ammunition may use a maximum of three action dice.
+You may purchase ammunition during a downtime or preparation round before deploying onto the world map by spending ⛁ for each type of ammunition.

 Ammunition may be used to make melee attacks.
 If you are proficient with the weapon that uses the ammunition, you are proficient with melee attacks using that weapon's ammunition as well.
 Ammunition deals 1 point of damage.
 If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see “Improvised Weapons” later in the section).
 A sling must be loaded to deal any damage when used in this way.

-~~**_Finesse._** When making an attack with a finesse weapon, you use your choice of your STR or DEX for attack rolls.~~

 > The finesse and versatile weapon properties are removed in 5eFP.
 There is now one attack roll that covers both melee and ranged attacks.
 At character creation, players choose whether their attack rolls are modified by DEX or STR.
 >
 > Some realism is sacrificed for ease of gameplay.
 Emphasizing one ability score for both attacks allows PCs to focus more closely on an ability score they wish to work with.

 **_Heavy._** Small creatures have disadvantage on attack rolls with heavy weapons.
 A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.